laracuentepedro/ricahs-plants/README.md

 # Rica's Plants

 Rica's Plants is a React-based web application built with Vite.
-The app is designed to provide a seamless user experience for managing plants, with features such as user authentication, session management, and a plant list page.
-The project is a work in progress, and this document outlines the features implemented so far.
+The app serves as the frontend for an e-commerce store specializing in plants.
+It provides a seamless user experience for browsing and purchasing plants, with features such as user authentication, session management, and a dynamic plant list page.

 ---